MicrosoftDocs/win32/desktop-src/tablet/peninputpanel-inputfailed.md

-﻿---
-Description: 'Deprecated.
-The PenInputPanel has been replaced by the Text Input Panel (TIP).Occurs when input focus changes before the PenInputPanel object was able to insert user input into the attached control.' ms.assetid: 'a5928f78-29d6-40e8-8f87-17c188e51ba9'
-title: 'PenInputPanel.InputFailed event'
 ---
+Description: Deprecated.
+The PenInputPanel has been replaced by the Text Input Panel (TIP).Occurs when input focus changes before the PenInputPanel object was able to insert user input into the attached control. ms.assetid: a5928f78-29d6-40e8-8f87-17c188e51ba9
+title: PenInputPanel.InputFailed event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # PenInputPanel.InputFailed event

 Deprecated.
-The [**PenInputPanel**](peninputpanel-class.md) has been replaced by the [Text Input Panel (TIP)](text-input-panel-reference.md).
+The [**PenInputPanel**](/windows/win32/msinkaut/?branch=master) has been replaced by the [Text Input Panel (TIP)](text-input-panel-reference.md).

-Occurs when input focus changes before the [**PenInputPanel**](peninputpanel-class.md) object was able to insert user input into the attached control.
+Occurs when input focus changes before the [**PenInputPanel**](/windows/win32/msinkaut/?branch=master) object was able to insert user input into the attached control.

 ## Syntax